Luke Raley Preview, Player Props: Rays vs. Mariners

-Luke Raley -- with a slugging percentage of .242 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays against the Seattle Mariners, with Bryan Woo on the mound, on September 9 at 4:05 PM ET.
+Luke Raley -- with an on-base percentage of .263 in his past 10 games, 66 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays against the Seattle Mariners, with Bryce Miller on the mound, on September 10 at 1:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Mariners.
+In his previous game he had a hitless performance (0-for-4) against the Mariners.

 Luke Raley Game Info & Props vs. the Mariners